 Amna Khalid

-Growing up under a series of military dictatorships, Khalid has a strong interest in issues relating to censorship and free expression.
-She speaks frequently on academic freedom, free speech and campus politics at colleges and universities as well as at professional conferences.
-Her essays and commentaries on these issues have appeared in a wide range of outlets, including The Chronicle of Higher Education, The Conversation, The Daily Beast, Inside Higher Ed, The New Republic, Times Higher Education and Washington Monthly.
+Khalid has published multiple peer-reviewed articles on academic freedom, free speech, and campus politics.
+She speaks frequently on these issues at colleges and universities as well as at professional conferences.
+Her essays and commentaries have appeared in a wide range of outlets, including The Chronicle of Higher Education, The New Republic, and Washington Monthly.